Partner

 Karen Kazmerzak is a Partner in the Firm’s Washington, D.C. office.
 A former lawyer within the Federal Trade Commission (FTC), Karen has extensive experience advising clients on antitrust concerns in connection with complex transactions, including obtaining merger clearance in the United States and developing strategies to advocate for antitrust approval in international jurisdictions.

-Recognized as a leader in the field by Chambers USA (2018-2023), Karen is lauded by clients for providing “practical-minded guidance.”
+Recognized as a leader in the field by Chambers USA (2018-2024), Legal 500 and a “Litigation Star” by Euromoney’s Benchmark Litigation (2023-2024), Karen is lauded by clients as “deeply knowledgeable, extremely practical and commercially minded.”
 She is also recognized for her work representing third-party market participants in connection with opposition to acquisitions and in connection with government subpoenas.
 Beyond her work for clients on merger clearance matters, she also advises on antitrust matters involving licensing, distribution, pricing and competitor collaborations.

 Karen’s extensive private sector and government experience has spanned numerous sectors, including several regulated industries, such as life sciences, energy, transportation, healthcare and telecom, among many others.